 Location: Fort Worden Chapel

 End Date: 2-11-2018

 Virginia Armbrust, PhD Director of School of Oceanography at the University of Washington

 (students, teachers FREE)

 E. Virginia Armbrust’s research focuses on marine phytoplankton, particularly marine diatoms, which are responsible for about 20% of global photosynthesis.
 She has pioneered the use of environmental genomics and transcriptomics, combined with metabolomics, to understand how natural diatom communities are shaped by the environment and by their interactions with other microbes.
 Most recently, she has identified chemical signals that form the basis of cross-kingdom communication.
 Her group developed ship-board instrumentation that now permits the fine-scale continuous mapping of distributions, growth rates and loss rates of different groups of phytoplankton.

 Dr. Armbrust received her A.B. from Stanford University in 1980 and her PhD from Massachusetts Institute of Technology and Woods Hole Oceanographic Institution in 1990.
 She carried out postdoctoral research training at Washington University before joining the faculty at the University of Washington in 1996.
-She is a Fellow of the American Academy of Microbiology, the American Association for the Association for the Advancement of Science, and a member of the Washington State Academy of Science.
+She is a Fellow of the American Academy of Microbiology, the American Association for the Advancement of Science, and a member of the Washington State Academy of Science.